-James Tonra, Ph.D.
+James Tonra, former Chief Scientific Officer.

 Dr. James Tonra became our Chief Science Officer effective January 1, 2020, having previously served as our Senior Vice President, Preclinical Development from March 16, 2018 through December 31, 2019.
-Dr. Tonra is party to an amended and restated employment with BeyondSpring U.S. effective as of January 1, 2020.
-Mr. Tonra's employment agreement provides for an annual base salary of \$300,000, which is subject to review and adjustment in accordance with company policy.
-Dr. Tonra's base salary for fiscal year 2019 was \$280,000.
-Dr. Tonra is eligible for an annual merit bonus in accordance with company policy (target annual bonus of 30% of base salary for 2020).
-Dr. Tonra is also eligible to receive payment for the cost of his medical insurance up to a maximum of \$500 per month.
+Dr. Tonra resigned as our Chief Scientific Officer effective March 15, 2021, but continues to provide services to us as a consultant.

-Dr. Tonra is required to use best efforts to remain in our employment through March 16, 2022, but his employment is at-will and can be terminated by us at any time or by Dr. Tonra upon four weeks' notice.
-If we terminate Dr. Tonra's employment without Cause (as defined in his employment agreement) or due to death or disability, or if Dr. Tonra terminates he employment for Good Reason (as defined in his employment agreement), then Dr. Tonra is entitled (subject to his execution of a release of claims) to three months of salary continuation.
-Dr. Tonra's employment agreement contains a two year non-solicit of employees, a confidentiality provision and an assignment of intellectual property provision.
+Prior to his resignation, Dr. Tonra was party to an amended and restated employment with BeyondSpring U.S. effective as of January 1, 2020, which provided for an annual base salary of \$300,000 and an annual merit bonus in accordance with company policy (target annual bonus of 30% of base salary for fiscal year 2020).
+Dr. Tonra was also eligible to receive payment for the cost of his medical insurance up to a maximum of \$500 per month.
+Dr. Tonra remains bound by the confidentiality provision and the two year nonsolicit of employees provision contained in his employment agreement.
+Prior to his resignation, Dr. Tonra was also party to a separate employment agreement with SEED, pursuant to which Dr. Tonra was assigned to SEED on a part-time basis (approximately 20% of his work time) and received a base salary from SEED of \$60,000, which reduced his base salary from us.